-School Profile (School Year 2018-19)
+School Profile (School Year 2019-20)

 Kings Valley Academy II opened in the fall of 2017.
 It is a public charter school that offers a personalized educational program for high school students and families who prefer using an Independent Study model to meet academic needs.
 Typical students are those who have become dissatisfied with the quality of education they are receiving in the local public school systems.
 Students come to the school because they were unsuccessful in the traditional high school setting or they needed a more personalized approach to education.

 Other students need the flexibility of an independent study model to meet family obligations such as work or child care needs.
 Regardless of the reason, the school offers a uniquely structured academic program, rigorously guided by the California Subject Area Content Standards that provides a challenging, yet highly individualized, education for students.

-School Enrollment (School Year 2017-18)
+School Enrollment (School Year 2018-19)

 The charts display school enrollment broken down by grade or student group.
-Because the school opened in the fall of 2017, there is no prior year data to report.

 Enrollment Trend by Grade Level

-2017-18
+2017-18 2018-19

-9th 193
+9th 193 169

-10th 260
+10th 260 308

-11th 214
+11th 214 297

-12th 22
+12th 22 75

-Total 689
+Total 689 849

 Enrollment by Student Group

-2017-18
+2018-19

 Percentage

-Black or African American 2.6
+Black or African American 2.5

-American Indian or Alaska Native 1.0
+American Indian or Alaska Native 1.3

 Asian 0.7

-Filipino 0.1

-Hispanic or Latino 77.6
+Hispanic or Latino 74.7

+Native Hawaiian or Pacific Islander 0.1

-White 14.9
+White 17.4

-Two or More Races 2.6
+Two or More Races 2.7

-EL Students 18.0
+EL Students 17.2

-Socioeconomically Disadvantaged 89.8
+Socioeconomically Disadvantaged 88.9

-Students with Disabilities 8.4
+Students with Disabilities 7.9

-Foster Youth 3.0
+Foster Youth 2.6

+Homeless 3.9

-A. Conditions of Learning
+Conditions of Learning